mattou07/Our.UmbracoCloudAction/README.md

 ## Development

-This project is based on the Typescript template from [Github](https://github.com/actions/typescript-action).
-More details on how to use the template are in their README.
+This project is based on the TypeScript template from [GitHub](https://github.com/actions/typescript-action).
+More details on how to use the template are in their readme.

 ### Building